Akinzou/MetaTrader5-Python/README.md

 To use this library, you need:

+Python 3.x
-- MetaTrader 5 installed on your device.
+MetaTrader 5 trading platform installed
-- A trading account on the MetaTrader 5 platform (Demo or Live) that you can log in to.
-- Python version 3.x installed on your device.
+MetaTrader 5 Python API (MetaTrader5 module)
+colorama

 ## Installation